Slaitroc/RicciPaoliGrisoni/README.md

 Before proceeding with the installation, ensure you have the following dependencies installed:

 - **Docker**: Required to run backend services using `docker-compose.yml`.
+  - Docker requires *WSL 2* to work properly on Windows.
 - **PowerShell** (Windows users only): Optional, but recommended to automate the backend startup process.
 - **Node.js** and **npm**: Required to install and run the frontend application.
-- **JDK 21**: Required to properly compile the java code with maven.
+- **JDK 21**: Required to properly compile the Java code.
+- **Maven**: Required to manage dependencies, compile Java code and run tests.

 ---